Lauren Jeska

 Lauren Jeska (born 5 September 1974) is a British former fell runner from Lancaster.
-Jeska, a trans woman, was convicted of the attempted murder of Ralph Knibbs, HR manager for UK Athletics after Knibbs investigated Jeska's eligibility to compete as a woman.
+Jeska, a trans woman, was convicted of the attempted murder of Ralph Knibbs, HR manager for UK Athletics, after Knibbs investigated Jeska's eligibility to compete as a woman.

 Early life

-Jeska was born to parents Pauline and Graham Jameson.
+Jeska was born to Pauline and Graham Jameson in Lancaster.
 Graham Jameson is a mathematician at Lancaster University and both parents are active in Lancaster Baptist Church.
 She had two younger twin brothers, one of whom had mental health issues and took his own life.

 Jeska went to Lancaster Royal Grammar School, running on the cross-country team.
 She went on to Oxford University, where she studied physics, gaining a first.
 Jeska began studying for a doctorate there but dropped out of the course.
 She later attended Leeds University, gaining a master's in 2006 in Gender, Sexuality and Queer Theory.

 Transitioning and fell-running

-During Easter of 1998 Jeska came out to her parents as a trans woman, and had a gonadectomy in 2000.
-While at Leeds, she took up fell-running, finding immediate success, winning the Blackshaw Head fell race in 2008.
+During Easter of 1998 Jeska came out to her parents as a trans woman, and she claimed to have had an orchiectomy in 2000.
+While at Leeds, she took up fell-running, finding immediate success in the women's category as runner-up in the Blackshaw Head fell race in 2008.
 She later joined Todmorden Harriers athletics club, and went on to win the 2010 Three Shires Fell Race, the 2011 Liverpool Half Marathon, the 2010, 2011, and 2012 English, and 2012 British Fell Running Championships.
-After moving to Wales she joined Aberystwyth Athletics Club.
+She joined Aberystwyth Athletics Club.